 Climate Resilience: Helping your Task Force members and larger community incorporate climate change risks into their work and perspectives

-In this webinar series, we bring together some of the nation’s leading scientists and practitioners to share their lessons learned, from communicating the science to developing successful adaptation strategies.
+In this webinar series, we bring together some of the nation’s leading scientists and practitioners to share their lessons learned with planning professionals, community managers, and local leaders and residents:

-- Unlimited community streaming of each module by individuals or to an audience
+- Unlimited community streaming of the set of modules or individual modules by individuals or to an audience